Locate a grave MUSEUM OF THE FALLEN

 2500 BCE 100 CE

-Grain-god of Mesopotamia turned Philistine patron, whose idol toppled before the Ark and never rose again.
+Grain-god of Mesopotamia turned Philistine patron, whose idol toppled before the Ark of the Covenant and never rose again.

 Born